 catalytic woodstove without its catalyst, you cheat yourself out of warmth you would otherwise be getting from your stove.

 the catalyst, may cause insurance companies to reject claims for damage or injury.

-Federal law requires that EPA-certified catalytic wood stoves be operated with combustors to reduce air
+- It’s the Law: Federal law requires that EPA-certified catalytic wood stoves be operated with catalysts to reduce air